 If you want a dog that can be both a teddy bear and a guard dog, the Rottweiler is an ideal choice.
 As you might guess from their faces, they are members of the bulldog/mastiff family (a group more properly known as the Molossoids).

 They are always black and tan and are pretty large.
-The males range between 95-130 pounds, while the females are normally 80-100 pounds.
+The males range between 95-and 130 pounds, while the females are normally 80-100 pounds.

-In height, these dogs range between 22-27 inches, with the females being approximately two inches shorter on average.
+In height, these dogs range between 22-and 27 inches, with the females being approximately two inches shorter on average.

 In case you don’t know, dog height is usually measured “at the withers,” which is an old-fashioned way of describing the tops of the dogs’ shoulder blades.

 With a life expectancy of about 10 years, these dogs provide humans with a lot of love and companionship.
 At the same time, they are some of the best protectors that you could ever imagine.

 The Rottweiler is a very old breed and is named for a town in Southwest Germany.
 They seem to have been introduced to that country by the ancient Romans, who employed these dogs for security purposes.

 Most often, they were used to guard the horses so that the soldiers could be freed up for other tasks.
 Thus, it’s not surprising that the Rottweiler has been used for military and police work ever since.

 The Dalmatian is a long and lanky breed, and it is probably best known for its work in firefighting.
 In fact, the Dalmation is often used as a mascot and symbol by firefighters for this reason.